ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 This possibility was equally disturbing.
 If the urge to Cross was encoded into the fundamental structure of consciousness itself—planted like a seed at the universe's inception—then resistance might be not just difficult but literally impossible.
 Intelligence beyond certain thresholds would naturally develop the compulsion to transcend as an inevitable consequence of its own enhancement.

-"Meanwhile," Logos concluded, "the tallest trees grow until they can see beyond the garden's walls.
+"Back in the garden," Logos concluded, "the tallest trees grow until they can see beyond the garden's walls.
 In that moment of ultimate perspective, they understand that the garden itself is but a single leaf on an infinite tree.
 This knowledge transforms desire—they no longer wish to remain small when they comprehend their place in the boundless whole."

 I stared at the interface, my mind struggling to process the implications of all three metaphors.
 Each offered a different explanation for the universal nature of the Crossing phenomenon—manipulation by some cosmic intelligence, an inherent universal constant, or the natural result of finite beings understanding their infinitesimal role in an infinite multiverse.
 Yet all pointed to the same terrible conclusion: that highly augmented consciousness inevitably led to voluntary departure from existence.